cinema6/beeswax-client/README.md

 Send a GET request to fetch the entity with the given id.

 ### `beeswax.<entity>.query(body)`
 Send a GET request to fetch entities. `body` should be an object containing any fields to query by.
+By default, Beeswax's API will fetch up to 50 records, starting with the oldest.

+### `beeswax.<entity>.queryAll(body)`
+Like `query()`, but recursively sends GET requests until all entities matching the query have been fetched.

 ### `beeswax.<entity>.create(body)`
 Send a POST request to create a new entity. `body` should be an object representing the new entity.